mc4future/Iframe-V1-on-LP/README.md

 window.addEventListener('message', receiveMessage, false);
 ```

-16. Click on `Add Content` and Drag `HTML` and drop it where you want your field to be.
+16. Click on `Add Content` and Drag `HTML` and drop it where you want your form to be.

 17. Edit the `HTML` content and paste the embed code that was copied on step `8` the following code